Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Conclusion and Discussion

 \item In Appendix~(\ref{apzb}), we also compute the correction to the moduli space volume arising due to the change in the spectral curve because of the $T\bar{T}$ deformation.
 We attempt to find the moduli space volume by taking $\mathcal{O}(\lambda)$ correction to $R_T\,$.
-We find that due to the presence of the deformation, there is a non-trivial branch cut in the $z-$plane.
+We find that due to the presence of the deformation, there is a nontrivial branch cut in the $z-$plane.
 We only consider the physical poles contributing to the inverse Laplace integral.
 Finally, we show that switching off the deformation would lead to the original volume without the finite cutoff.
 We also comment on why the volume of the moduli space should change even if we consider a boundary deformation.
+But, one should note that this derivation is valid only for the good sign of $\lambda$.

 \end{enumerate}